The relation between accretion rate and jet power in early-type galaxies with thermally unstable hot atmospheres: Data reduction and analysis

 The mechanical jet powers were estimated from the sizes of radio lobes that were identified using processed VLA images.
 For observations showing extended radio emission, we produced radio contours and estimated the sizes of radio lobes manually by overlaying the radio contours with ellipse regions using the \textit{SAOImageDS9} software \citep{Joye2003}.
 The minimum level of radio contours was set to be 5 times the root mean square error (RMSE) of the surrounding background.

-In order to probe the most recent radio-mechanical activity of the AGN, we mainly used the L-band ($1-2$ GHz) images in the A configuration, which has angular resolution comparable to the \textit{Chandra} ACIS data.
-However, for some objects, no observations in the A configuration were available or they did not show signs of extended emission.
-For these objects, we used other array configurations (B, C or D) with the best possible spatial resolution (see Table~\ref{tab:basic}).
+In order to probe the most recent radio-mechanical AGN activity, we used L-band ($1-2$ GHz) images with the best available angular resolution, which for the A configuration data is comparable to our \textit{Chandra} images.
+However, for some objects in our sample, no A configuration data were available or they did not capture the extended emission fully.
+For these objects, we used the more compact array configurations (B, C, or D), always aiming for the best possible spatial resolution (see Table~\ref{tab:basic}).
+For NGC\,1399 and NGC\,4472 it is not entirely clear whether the smaller scale radio emission seen in the A-configuration data, which also appears to be associated with surface brightness depressions in the \textit{Chandra} residual images, corresponds to the most recent radio lobes or to a channel feeding the more extended lobes.
+For these galaxies, we show the jet power estimates and the resulting correlations based on both the more compact and the larger scale structures.